League Rules and Regulations

 The cost of the room hire, plus any other odds and ends needed for set up usually come to about £200 ish - everything else will go to prizes.

 The exact prizes will depend on how many managers join the league, and will be confirmed here in good time well before the season.
 If we get a full complement of 16 like the last few seasons, the first prize will once again be a cool £1,000!

 The majority of the prize fund will go to the winners and runners up, with a few smaller prizes on offer to keep everyone in with a chance of getting something back.

 League Set Up

-Scoring will be the same as previous season (broadly NFL standard, though without PPR scoring, and with points individual players for any punt return and kick-off return TDs)
+Scoring will be the same as previous seasons (broadly NFL standard, though without PPR scoring, and with points for individual players for any punt return and kick-off return TDs)

 We will continue to use WAB (Waiver Acquisition Budget) for making in-season player pick-ups.
 All managers will have 200 waiver points for the season, and 3 ways they can use them:

-During weekly waivers all managers can use any or all of their budget to bid for unowned players (as detailed on the NFL.com fantasy site)
+During weekly waivers all managers can use any or all of their budget to bid for unowned players.

 During the season, all managers can use any or all of their budget as part of a trade deal (for example Manager A sends Patrick Mahomes to manager B, in exchange for Dak Prescott and 40 waiver points)